Asymptotics for graphically divergent series: dense digraphs and 2-SAT formulae: Generating functions and enumeration

-by marking edges, the closest analogue for tournaments would be marking \emph{descents}, that is, directed edges \( (s,t) \) whose labels satisfy \( s < t \).
-However, as it was shown in this case~\cite{archer2020counting}, relation~\eqref{eq:T=1/(1-IT)} remains true only if we replace Exponential GFs \( \T(z) \) and \( \I(z) \) with the so-called \emph{Eulerian GFs},
+by marking edges, the way to generalize relation~\eqref{eq:T=1/(1-IT)} is hidden.
+The natural analogue for tournaments would be marking \emph{descents}, that is, directed edges \( (s,t) \) whose labels satisfy \( s < t \).
+However, as it was shown in~\cite{archer2020counting}, this approach fails, since relation~\eqref{eq:T=1/(1-IT)} remains true only if we replace Exponential GFs \( \T(z) \) and \( \I(z) \) with the so-called \emph{Eulerian GFs}.